- Hear Krys Boyd interview Harvey Graff for Think on KERA-FM.

 Nevertheless, Graff concludes that Dallas truly is different — because of the Dallas Way.
 The Dallas Way is our city’s tradition of weak democracy, of letting commercial interests commandeer city government.
 Private profit-making and public policy blend in Dallas in ways that would set off legal alarms and corruption investigations in other cities, Graff writes.
 But the tradition has been that Dallas’ great business leaders set aside any personal gain for the good of the city.
 Graff points out, however, that their idea of what truly constituted ‘Dallas’ managed to leave South Dallas and West Dallas off the map.
-Even at its most enlightened, the Dallas Way has been mostly the North Dallas Way.
+Even at its most enlightened, the Dallas Way has been mostly the white North Dallas Way.

-This general mindset — mixing the ideology of the free market with the reality of a long-established and well-connected business oligarchy — has given us the kind of city one might expect, Graff says.
+This general mindset — mixing the ideology of the free market with the reality of a long-established and well-connected, white business oligarchy — has given us the kind of city one might expect, Graff says.
 We have corporate skyscrapers like giant jewels, monumental developments like Victory Park or the Trinity River project – and we have a starving infrastructure.
 We have a school district whose white, middle-class tax base abandoned it when desegregation was ordered, and we have a half-billion-dollar Arts District that can’t keep people downtown after the symphony’s over.
 The long-term work of forging a real community or a cultural audience or a top-notch research university doesn’t attract many captains of industry.

 Graff declares that, in effect, the Dallas Way has failed Dallas, and he offers a long list of charges, including the way it stalled the 14-1 council reform out of a fear of losing centralized econtrol to real democracy and, more recently, how it frustrated Mayor Laura Miller’s attempt to re-focus the city on small-bore “livability” issues.
 Graff gives special emphasis to the 2004 Booz Allen Hamilton report commissioned by The Dallas Morning News (“Dallas at the Tipping Point”) — which found strong city leadership seriously lacking when it came to today’s challenges in urban development, particularly the city’s “legacy of racism and neglect.”